VikasShavi/SeriCom/README.md

 - Designed for continuous operation, the sender and receiver can run indefinitely, allowing users to simply copy files into a designated directory for transfer.

+> [!tip]
-- Ideal for secure environments where internet access is restricted/closed to protect systems.
+> Ideal for secure environments where internet access is restricted/closed to protect systems.

 ## **Features**
    - Rust-based implementation.